-This page describes awards won by the NORINA database, and other work within the 3Rs at the Laboratory Animal Unit at the Norwegian School of Veterinary Science until 2011 when NORINA was transferred to Norecopa.
+This page describes awards won by Norecopa and the NORINA database.
+It also includes awards for other work within the 3Rs at the Laboratory Animal Unit at the Norwegian School of Veterinary Science up until 2011, when NORINA was transferred to Norecopa.

 The Stiansen Prize for 2014

 Norecopa was awarded the Stiansen Prize in 2014 for, among other things, the NORINA database.
 This prize is awarded annually by the Stiansen Foundation and consists of a sculpture by Elena Engelsen and 50,000 Norwegian kroner.